ARa2of/PV-BESS-Analysis-Tool/README.md

 Please check the PVBTGuide.pdf file for more details and guidance on how to use the code.

-This tool was validated and detailed in a submitted paper titled ‘A Comprehensive Robust Techno-Economic Analysis and Sizing Tool for the Small-Scale PV and BESS’, authored by Ahmed A.Raouf Mohamed, Robert J. Best, Xueqin Liu, and  D. John Morrow.
-School of Electronics, Electrical Engineering and Computer Science, Queen’s University Belfast.
+This tool was validated and detailed in the following paper:

-More details on this paper will be announced soon.
+A. A. R. Mohamed, R. J. Best, X. A. Liu and D. J. Morrow, "A Comprehensive Robust Techno-Economic Analysis and Sizing Tool for the Small-Scale PV and BESS," in IEEE Transactions on Energy Conversion, 2021, doi: 10.1109/TEC.2021.3107103. (https://ieeexplore.ieee.org/document/9521731)

 This code has been developed by [Ahmed A.Raouf Mohamed](https://pure.qub.ac.uk/en/persons/ahmed-mohamed) - EPIC Research Cluster, School of Electronics, Electrical Engineering and Computer Science at Queen's University in Belfast, UK.
 This work is part of [SPIRE 2 Project](https://www.ulster.ac.uk/spire2/the-project).